More heat is directed at CTA President Dorval Carter Jr. after 4 are shot dead on Blue Line

 Safety while riding the rails and buses is a consistent issue for the CTA, from shootings to robberies and assaults.

+"He's appointed, I'm elected—and so you answer elected officials," said Ald.
+Jeanette Taylor (20th).
+"We play a role in the money that CTA gets."

-Multiple aldermen, including Ald.
-Andre Vasquez (40th), have called for Carter to step down—or to be fired by Mayor Brandon Johnson.
+Multiple aldermen, including Vasquez and Taylor, have also called for Carter to step down—or to be fired by Mayor Brandon Johnson.

+"That's a look at leadership, and so we got a real problem with leadership," Taylor said, "and so of course I'm not supportive of the current president, and I would hope that the administration finds somebody new."

 The Blue Line shooting on Monday morning that killed four people is another stain on Carter's record, Vasquez said.